Osteopathy

 What do Osteopaths Do?

 Osteopaths use their hands both to investigate the underlying cause of pain and to carry out treatment using a variety of manipulative techniques.
 These may include muscle and connective tissue stretching, rhythmic joint movements or high velocity thrust techniques to improve the range of movement of a joint.
 Gentle releasing techniques are often used when treating acute pain, children or elderly patients.
-Uniquely at Ambition, Osteopathy is often combined with our established Corrective Exercise Program to provide a fully comprehensive solution to the problem.

 What Compaints can be treated using Osteopathy?

-Related complaints treated by osteopaths:·
+Related complaints treated by osteopaths:

 - Lower back (with or without sciatica).